 While they are physically effective, they also act as a visual deterrent.

-They’ve came a long way since they were originally invented in 1986, and have since become a lot sleeker, with some car manufacturers even using modern technology to build them in as a feature of the car.
+They’ve come a long way since they were originally invented in 1986, and have since become a lot sleeker, with some car manufacturers even using modern technology to build them in as a feature of the car.

 Each insurance provider will take into account different safety features and offer different discounts, so why not use our comparison tool to see what discounts you qualify for.